EssithAbertay/TALLMesh_multi_page/README.md

 ## Acknowledgements

-- [Prof. Stefano De Paoli](https://www.linkedin.com/in/stefanodepaoli/) and [Alex Fawzi](https://www.linkedin.com/in/alex-fawzi-94710199/)for their research and development of this tool
+- [Prof. Stefano De Paoli](https://www.linkedin.com/in/stefanodepaoli/) and [Alex Fawzi](https://www.linkedin.com/in/alex-fawzi-94710199/) for their research and development of this tool
 - The British Academy for their support with funding for developing the GUI
 -  for significant improvements to the first version of the software
 - Virginia Braun and Victoria Clarke for their seminal work on Thematic Analysis